 To bridge these gaps, we propose a novel multi-turn automated reasoning evaluation framework designed to more accurately evaluate LLMs' comprehensive capabilities in interactive environments.
-The development of such a benchmark presents two primary challenges: (1) designing effective and diverse multi-turn tasks that can measure the multi-dimensional reasoning capabilities of models and (2) establishing an automated interactive evaluation framework to facilitate scaling and avoid saturation after model advancement~ \cite{DBLP:journals/corr/abs-2407-13696}.
+The development of such a benchmark presents two primary challenges: (1) designing effective multi-turn tasks that can measure the multi-dimensional reasoning capabilities of models and (2) establishing an evolving and automated interactive framework to facilitate scaling and avoid saturation after model advancement~ \citep{DBLP:journals/corr/abs-2407-13696}.

 To address the first challenge, we focus on constructing tasks that inherently require multi-turn reasoning, where each interaction step introduces new constraints or information that necessitates iterative refinement of the model's reasoning process.
-To achieve this, we manually collect and validate a set of highly reasoning-intensive tasks from various sources for systematically evaluating four fine-grained reasoning abilities: \textbf{Inductive}, \textbf{Abductive}, \textbf{Deductive}, and \textbf{Planning Reasoning}~\cite{seel2011encyclopedia,DBLP:conf/acl/0009C23}.
+To achieve this, we manually collect and validate a set of highly reasoning-intensive tasks from various sources for systematically evaluating four fine-grained reasoning abilities: \textbf{Inductive}, \textbf{Abductive}, \textbf{Deductive}, and \textbf{Planning Reasoning}~\citep{seel2011encyclopedia,DBLP:conf/acl/0009C23}.
 Then for each task, we design a structured problem template that explicitly defines interactive rules, format requirements, and example interactions demonstrating valid exchanges.
 Through these templates, models are required to engage in active reasoning, gather environmental feedback, and iteratively refine their reasoning process in order to accomplish the given reasoning objective.